panoply/papyrus/docs/src/usage/usage.md

 ### Instance

 Papyrus execution will return an instance.
-Instances will give you control over the element papyrus has been rendered and will allow you to hooks into editor logic to perform additional enhancements.
+Instances will give you control over the element papyrus has been rendered on and will allow you to hook into editor logic to perform additional enhancements.

 ```ts
 import papyrus from 'papyrus';